-Cameron Bell is a Clinical Allergy Specialist at Feldman ENT Associates in Washington, DC.
+Cameron Bell is currently a graduate student at the University of Pennsylvania working towards her Master's in Genetic Counseling.
 Before graduating from Georgetown in 2019, she held numerous technical and design positions with Mask & Bauble and nomadictheatre, and served as Executive Producer of Mask & Bauble's 167th season.
 When she wasn't spending time in various theater spaces on campus, she sang with the Georgetown University Concert Choir and served at The Tombs, where she was also a proud member of the 99 Days Club.

 Matt Beshke works in Asian Equity Sales in New York City, and is a 2018 graduate of Georgetown’s School of Foreign Service.
 He is a former (and lifetime!) member of Mask & Bauble, and the Sales Director of M&B’s Board 165.
 When not spending time acting or painting in Poulton, he could have been found on campus singing with the Georgetown Chimes or – like many of the rest of this committee! – down at The Tombs as part of the 99 Days Club.
 Nowadays, he spends his time in “The City” planning which Broadway shows to see next, dreaming of the weather back home in LA, and watching cat videos on YouTube.

-Michael Donnay is a stage and production manager based in Washington, DC.
-He has worked with the Actors Theatre of Louisville, The Kennedy Center, The Second City, Montana Shakespeare in the Parks, Urban Arias, The National Theatre Institute, and The Lab for Global Performance & Politics.
+Michael Donnay spent five years as a stage and production manager, working with companies including Actors Theatre of Louisville, The Kennedy Center, The Second City, Montana Shakespeare in the Parks, and The Laboratory for Global Performance & Politics.
+Now he lives in the UK and manages a research center at the University of London.
 While at Georgetown, he worked in a range of design and production positions.
-He served as the Executive Producer for Mask & Bauble’s 164th Season and the Technical Director for its 162nd.
+He served as the Executive Producer for M&B’s 164th Season and the Technical Director for its 162nd.
 He also played a sentient newt and appeared as himself in numerous Midnight Theatre productions.

-Kathleen Hill is a second-year Master of Arts Management candidate at Carnegie Mellon University's Heinz College.
-Her coursework centers on the intersections of culture and policy.
-Currently, she works as the Research, Policy, and Advocacy Intern at the Greater Pittsburgh Arts Council.
+Kathleen Hill is a Senior Consultant at WolfBrown, a nonprofit arts and culture research and consulting firm.
+She supports arts organizations and philanthropic foundations across the country in unpacking and improving the impact of their programs.
 While at Georgetown, she served on the nomadictheatre board as Publicity Director and Associate Producer, occupied a litany of technical positions for several of the co-curricular clubs, sang with the Georgetown University Chamber Singers, and earned a spot on the Class of 2015's 99 Days plaque at the Tombs.